 I happen to believe the church is a special place to be.
 I think you do, too, or you wouldn't be here.
-But what is it?
+But why?
+What would you say to a critic of the church?

 What's so special about the church?
 We find a marvelous answer to that question in 1 Timothy 3:14-16.
+According to our text, we have three distinctives that make the church a special place to be.